-Counter type: Logie Operating: Jan-Dec 2018 Performance: Excellent Verified: Yes
+Counter type: Logie Operating: Jan-Dec 2019 Performance: Excellent Verified: Yes

 The Lackagh fishery is situated partially within Glenveagh National Park and within an S.A.C.
-This fishery is one of the few recognised multi-winter sea winter salmon fisheries in the North West.
+This fishery is one of the few recognized multi-winter sea winter salmon fisheries in the North West.
 This fishery is currently below its conservation limit.
 The new counter has been built and was commissioned early in 2017.
 The counter is a three channel resistivity counter with verification cameras on all three crumps.
 The counter has been engineered with a walkway to allow for easy access for maintenance and repairs.

-The counter has been funded by the "Salmon Conservation Fund" and commissioned in April 2017 and has counted successfully since installation.
+The counter has been funded by the "Salmon Conservation Fund" and was operated by IFI staff.
+The counter was commissioned in April 2017 and has counted successfully since installation.
 A new computer has been installed to test new software and hardware for the fish counter programme.
 All fish movements were verified on the site.
 The counter has performed well on this site and has provided very accurate counts.

-Table 55: Counter data for the Lackagh River
+Table 51: Counter data for the Lackagh River

 Fish Species Number

-Spring salmon 60
+Spring salmon 147

-Grilse 335
+Grilse 334

-Late Summer Salmon 27
+Late Summer Salmon 11

-Sea Trout 214
+Sea Trout 97

-LACKAGH COUNTER 2018
+LACKAGH COUNTER 2019